2023 YOUTH ART MONTH: Art Connects Us

 Work is returned to participating schools with the letters of appreciation from the Governor with your prepaid postage.

-This event is made possible by the Holter Museum of Art, Helena Public Schools, and YOU!!!
+This event is made possible by the Holter Museum of Art, East Helena Public Schools, and YOU!!!

 Thank you for your hard work and dedication to keep the visual arts alive in our schools.